John Newton: Impressment into naval service

 In 1743, while going to visit friends, Newton was pressed into the Royal Navy.
 He became a midshipman aboard HMS Harwich.
-At one point Newton tried to desert and was punished in front of the crew of 350.
-Stripped to the waist and tied to the grating, he received a flogging of eight dozen lashes and was reduced to the rank of a common seaman.
+At one point Newton tried to desert and was punished in front of the crew.
+Stripped to the waist and tied to the grating, he received a flogging and was reduced to the rank of a common seaman.

 Following that disgrace and humiliation, Newton initially contemplated murdering the captain and committing suicide by throwing himself overboard.
 He recovered, both physically and mentally.
 Later, while Harwich was en route to India, he transferred to Pegasus, a slave ship bound for West Africa.
-The ship carried goods to Africa and traded them for slaves to be shipped to the colonies in the Caribbean and North America.
+In what was known as the "triangular trade", the ship carried goods to Africa and traded them for slaves to be shipped to the colonies in the Caribbean and North America.

 Enslavement and rescue

 Newton did not get along with the crew of Pegasus.
-In 1745 they left him in West Africa with Amos Clowe, a slave dealer.
+In 1745, they left him in West Africa with Amos Clowe, a slave dealer.
 Clowe took Newton to the coast and gave him to his wife, Princess Peye of the Sherbro people.
-She abused and mistreated Newton just as much as she did her other slaves.
+According to Newton, she abused and mistreated him just as much as she did her other slaves.
 Newton later recounted this period as the time he was "once an infidel and libertine, a servant of slaves in West Africa."

-Early in 1748 he was rescued by a sea captain who had been asked by Newton's father to search for him, and returned to England on the merchant ship Greyhound, which was carrying beeswax and dyer's wood, now referred to as camwood.
+Early in 1748, he was rescued by a sea captain who had been asked by Newton's father to search for him, and returned to England on the merchant ship Greyhound, which was carrying beeswax and dyer's wood, now referred to as camwood.

-Spiritual conversion
+Christian conversion

-In 1748, during his return voyage to England aboard the ship Greyhound, Newton had a spiritual conversion.
+In 1748, during his return voyage to England aboard the ship Greyhound, Newton had a Christian conversion.
 He awoke to find the ship caught in a severe storm off the coast of County Donegal, Ireland and about to sink.
 In response, Newton began praying for God's mercy, after which the storm began to die down.
 After four weeks at sea, the Greyhound made it to port in Lough Swilly (Ireland).
 This experience marked the beginning of his conversion to Christianity.

 He began to read the Bible and other Christian literature.
-By the time he reached Britain, he had accepted the doctrines of evangelical Christianity.
-The date was 10 March 1748, an anniversary he marked for the rest of his life.
+By the time he reached Great Britain, he had accepted the doctrines of evangelical Christianity.
+The date was 21 March 1748, an anniversary he marked for the rest of his life.
 From that point on, he avoided profanity, gambling and drinking.
 Although he continued to work in the slave trade, he had gained sympathy for the slaves during his time in Africa.
 He later said that his true conversion did not happen until some time later: he wrote in 1764 "I cannot consider myself to have been a believer in the full sense of the word, until a considerable time afterwards."